alyy10/DataWrangling-Using-Polars/README.md

 - **Hourly Trends**: The warmest hour on average is around 20:00 (11.31°C), and the coldest is around 04:00 (7.41°C).
 - **Lazy Evaluation**: Filtering for temperatures above 25°C efficiently returns 8,043 records.

-For detailed results, refer to the output cells in `Polars-101.ipynb`.